Last Updated on 1.2.24 by Michael Smoult

 If you don’t make an LPA but a tragic accident, illness or mental health problem renders you unable or incapable of making decisions for yourself, then, contrary to popular belief, your next of kin do not have the automatic authority to deal with your affairs.
 They may have to apply to the Court of Protection for a Deputyship order which is an order from the Court giving someone else authority to look after your affairs on your behalf.

 Obtaining a Deputyship order is much more timely and expensive than making a Lasting Power of Attorney.
-Our advice is to make a Lasting Power of Attorney now whilst you still have the mental capacity to do so.
-They are far less time consuming, expensive, intrusive and restrictive at a time when yours or a loved one’s finances might need immediate attention.
+Our advice is to make a Lasting Power of Attorney now while you still have the mental capacity to do so.
+They are far less time-consuming, expensive, intrusive and restrictive at a time when your or a loved one’s finances might need immediate attention.